 this big Saab dealer didn't even have the needed clutch available and

 had to phone home to schools and jobs to ask for three more days of the

 holiday.
-Delay, hotel, unable to get to the jobs on time:That
+Delay, hotel, unable to get to the jobs on time:That makes it

-told by the NAF in Oslo: An investigation back home later told me that the
+by the NAF in Oslo: An investigation back home later told me that the

 highest prise possible in my home town was half this German price and

 the cheapest much less - about one third of the German price: This was

 at that time wrong information from Norway.
 Why?
-I
+I can't answer you:

 short I was totally in the hands of the pirates.
 The robbery was